 UK, EU, World

-Students have the opportunity to visit such places as the local observatory, Tate Modern, The National Gallery, London Schools, student conferences, and St-Martin-in-the-Fields.
+Students have the opportunity to visit such places as the local observatory, Tate Modern, The National Gallery and London Schools.
+Our students have attended Liberal Arts conferences in England and Germany.

 Our BA (Hons) Liberal Arts (Philosophy) course provides an opportunity for you to study abroad in the United States of America (USA).